Your First Appointment

 Physical Examination: A physical exam where you are performing movements, or the therapist is performing movements with you or examining the state of external or internal muscles, will occur with your permission.
 This can often include (but is not limited to or always includes):

-Internal Pelvic Floor Muscle Examination (vaginal and/or rectal) through internal palpation
+If you are coming for pelvic health/pregnancy - an internal Pelvic Floor Muscle Examination (vaginal and/or rectal) through internal palpation

 External musculature and connective tissue examination through external palpation